Povstalec/StargateJourney/stargate-technology/stargate.md

 ![Stargate interface powering the gate]({{ '/assets/img/survival/stargate_interface_power.png' | absolute_url }})
 {: .max-width-512 }

-[//]: # (TODO: 0.6.45 introduced direct connection of cables to the gate - update the schema)
+[//]: # (TODO: 0.6.45 introduced direct connection of cables to the gate - only on 1.21.1 - update the schema)

 The stargate interface must face the gate (the black side facing away from the gate).
 And there must be a power supply connected to the interface from any side.